Master Pond Manager

 - On a tablet (iPad and Android), a free mobile application is offered for ease of use.

 - Don't hesitate to give us a call (see right sidebar) if you have any questions about your technical access to the course.

-Registration for the Fall 2019 course is open.
-If you would like to notified of future offerings of Master Pond Manager, please email Guinn Wallover.
+Registration is closed for the Spring 2020 class.
+If you would like to notified of future offerings of Master Pond Manager or be placed on the waiting list for the Spring 2020 class, please email Guinn Wallover.

-The Fall 2019 course will run online from early September through mid November, with in-person field days held in the Columbia, SC area on October 16 and 17.
+The Spring 2020 course will run online from mid March through June, with in-person field days held in the Charleston, SC area on April 30 and/or May 1.
 Review the course syllabus for details.